-A research supervised work based on an approved topic in law .
-This course is considered a capstone in the Master of Law or Commercial Law programme.
+A research supervised work based on an approved topic in law or commercial law.
+This course is considered a capstone in the Master in Law or Commercial Law programme.
 It provides an opportunity to the students to conduct an independent learning and research work based on structured methodology.
 The thesis focuses on senior level skills to be addressed in terms of progressive intellectual discourse including research problem identification, research methodology, literature review, data analysis, research conclusion and recommendations.
-The final production of the manuscript is subject to public defense and evaluated based on written and oral presentations.
+The final production of manuscript is subject to public defense and evaluated based on written and oral presentations.

-Master in Commercial Law
+Master in Commercial Law Study Plan